mikiera/Life/src/README.txt

     type in l for left or r for right.

     Sometimes, you will have to make a decision (for example, picking a course or advisor...etc).
-For these descions, simply type in the number that corresponds to whatever choice you pick.
+For these decisions, simply type in the number that corresponds to the choice you pick.

     Except for the base commands, the game will always inform you what commands are available for decisions and forks.